Mattlister/envirosea/README.md

 2. I had to create a requirement.txt file using a terminal command: pip freeze > requirements.txt.

-3. Then, I had to add to create a Procfile using the following command: echo web: python app.py > Procfile.
+3. Then, I had to add to create a Procfile using the following command: web: envirosea.wsgi:application

-4. I then had to push the files to GitHub. git add (Enter) git commit (Named commit) which adds the requirements and Procfile to GitHub.
+4. I then pushed the files to GitHub doing the following:

+git add .
+(The full stop includes all file that have been changed and adds them to be committed) git commit (Named commit) which adds the requirements and Procfile to GitHub.
 Then using the git push command, it updates to my GitHub repository.

 ## The next stage pushing to Heroku

-### We know the commits push to GirHub but I need the commits I make to reflect within Heroku and so to do this, I have to create a new Heroku application by doing the following.
+### We know the commits push to GitHub but I need the commits I make to reflect within Heroku and so to do this, I have to create a new Heroku application by doing the following.

+Firstly, other applications which need to be installed for Heroku deployment are:

+gunicorn (WSGI HTTP Server)
+dj-database-url for database connection
+Psycopg (PostgreSQL driver for Python).

+I have these installed in this project and the information can be found in the requirements.txt file.

 1. Create an account and log into the Heroku website.
 Then, Create a new app by clicking the "New" button in the dashboard.
 You need to name the application so I gave mine the same name as the application I'm creating and then set the region to Europe.

 2. On the Heroku dashboard, you'll see Deploy.
 You need to click on "Deploy" > "Deployment method" and select Github.

 3. Confirm the linking of the Heroku app to the correct GitHub repository.
 This ties the two applications together.

-4. Once done, you'll need to add the settings to tie Heroku in with Github, the application you are building and the Mongo DataBase you have created.
-So, first from the Heroku dashboard of the applcation, click on "Settings"> "Reveal Config Vars"
+4. Once done, you'll need to add the settings to tie Heroku in with Github.
+Do this by going Resources tab in Heroku, then in the Add-ons search bar look for Heroku Postgres(you can type postgres), select Hobby Dev — Free and click the Provision button to add it to your project.
+Within the Heroku Settings click on Reveal Config Vars.

-5. Set the config variables as follows:
+5. Set the config variables as follows (bear in mind this information is the same as the AWS secret keys from earlier)

 | Key     | Value |